The Astrology Podcast

 DG: I don’t think this particular example is going to give you an answer, a definitive answer one way or the other.
 And I think when you read textbooks where they talk about quadrants which plenty of them do and you read textbooks that are obviously based on a frame of one sign per place, I think that’s a normal way that people looked at things.

 CB: Sure.
 Yeah.
 And it seems like that’s stated I think in the Olympiodorus commentary that you translated.
 There’s a passage where it talks about the ancients using both signs as places as well as degrees as places essentially.

 DG: Right.
-Right.
-Right.
-First of all, unless we find a text where somebody spells it out, we’re not gonna know.
-We can only infer from what we see.
+First of all, unless we find a text where somebody spells it out, we’re not gonna know, we can only infer from what we see.

 CB: Sure.
 So in this chart though it doesn’t calculate intermediate house cusps, right?